 Entry Level, 4 Hour Multiple Choice Exam With 125 Questions, Optional 6 Hour Practical Exam

 The Certified Ethical Hacker Certification is recognized the world over as a standard for ethical hackers.
 You will need to know about the latest hacking and malware tactics to help your future clients prevent security breaches to pass this certification.
 The course offered by Alpine Security will not only prepare you for the EC-Council Certified Ethical Hacker Exam, but we also guarantee you will pass the exam.
-The four hour test has 125 questions, and establishes your knowledge of the topic at hand.
-After you receive that certification, take the 6 hour practical exam to show you really know your stuff.
+The 4-hour test has 125 questions, and establishes your knowledge of the topic at hand.
+After you receive that certification, take the 6-hour practical exam to show you really know your stuff.